 Nobody conjures up unrequited love like those wacky Brontë sisters.
 And with all the doom and gloom of its Gothic trappings, there’s a reason why JANE EYRE has remained a classic for 165 years—Jane is one strong-willed lady.
 If the 1943 film version only gives you the bare essentials of Charlotte Brontë’s story and Joan Fontaine’s performance is a bit milquetoast for such pre-feminist leanings, George Barnes’ evocative cinematography peeks into the shadows and corners of Thornfield Hall with pure Gothic atmosphere.
-Arguably the most successful element in the film is Bernard Herrmann‘s heaving score, which was recently reissued on Naxos from a superb 1994 rerecording.
+Arguably the most successful element in the film is Bernard Herrmann‘s passionate, heaving score, which was recently reissued on Naxos from a superb 1994 rerecording.

 On his fourth score, Herrmann began his lengthy tenure at 20th Century Fox.
 And as a self-professed Anglophile, Herrmann’s love for the works of the Brontë sisters shows in his lush, passionate music.
 The score is full of his signature minor-key harmonic structure and dark orchestrations, especially in the bass clarinets, contrabassoons and muted low brass.